 It’s important to know which version of the SMB protocol your device uses, especially if you own a business and have a lot of Windows machines connected to each other.
 It would be hard to find a PC running Windows 95 or XP (and using SMBv1) in a modern-day office, but they might still be running on old servers.
 Why is that important?

+SMB has also experienced some vulnerabilities that resulted in high-profile hacking incidents.
 In 2017, the US National Security Agency (NSA) found a vulnerability in the SMBv1 protocol.
-It allowed an attacker to execute their code without the user noticing anything.
-When one device got infected, the hacker could gain access to the whole network and every device connected to it.
+It allowed an attacker to execute their code without the user noticing.
+If one device were to become infected, the hacker could gain access to the whole network and every device connected to it.

 This exploit was called EternalBlue.
-A hacker group called the Shadow Brokers allegedly stole it from the NSA and leaked it online in 2017.
-Microsoft released an update to patch the vulnerability, but only a month after that, the WannaCry ransomware broke out.
-This massive attack affected almost 200,000 Windows devices across 150 countries.
-It encrypted all data on the victim’s computer and demanded a ransom in Bitcoin.
-WannaCry cost the UK's National Health Service about 120 million dollars in ransom money, not to mention the chaos that thousands of encrypted and unusable computers created.
+A hacker group called the Shadow Brokers allegedly stole the information from the NSA and leaked it online in 2017.
+Microsoft released an update to patch the vulnerability.
+Unfortunately, only a month after that, the WannaCry ransomware attack broke out.
+The massive attack affected almost 200,000 Windows devices across 150 countries.